Jennifer Anastos, Veterinary Technician

 In her spare time, she enjoys dancing, kickboxing and volunteering at local animal shelters.
 She considers herself a bit of a risk taker and recently went skydiving.
 She also sees riding lessons in her near future.
 Her ideal day would be anything adventurous with the right amount of risk involved.

-Molly Magner, Client Service Representative, Social Media Manager, & Event Coordinator
+Molly Magner, Lead Client Service Representative & Social Media Coordinator

 Molly Magner is a Massachusetts native & spent her childhood riding horses on Cape Cod.

 In her spare time, Molly enjoys spending time with her horse and is passionate about learning new training techniques.
 She is currently studying Natural Horsemanship and Liberty training methods.
-Molly also loves yoga, trying new foods and restaurants, and spending time nature with her two Australian Cattle Dogs, Pirate & Papaya.
+Molly also loves yoga, beach days on Cape Cod, and spending time nature with her two Australian Cattle Dogs, Pirate & Papaya.

 Vicki Roza, Client Service Representative